Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-It increased their awareness of this issue.
+It brought it home a bit especially as we had just visited the zero waste zone at our local tip!

 Did the resource encourage new ways of thinking and talking about the value food?